LLM Security Testing (DAST)¶

 For every detected LLM endpoint observed in live traffic, the 6 active checks run in parallel.
 Each check loads its curated payload catalogue, substitutes the attacker prompt at the inferred user-message slot, and replays through your scan's existing authenticated session.
 Cookies, bearer tokens, CSRF nonces, and persisted GraphQL queries are all preserved automatically.

-Endpoints discovered only via JavaScript static analysis (never exercised by the crawler or recorded in BLST exchanges) get the informational ISSUE_LLM_DETECTED finding, but the 6 active checks do not run against them — the scanner intentionally avoids fabricating synthetic requests, so you only ever see active probes against endpoints your application actually serves.
+Endpoints discovered only via JavaScript static analysis (never exercised by the crawler or recorded in API traffic) emit a Technology asset when a vendor is recognised, but the 6 active checks do not run against them — the scanner intentionally avoids fabricating synthetic requests, so you only ever see active probes against endpoints your application actually serves.

 4. Response analysis¶